I’m still playing catch up, but here is my offering for day 13. Somewhat disturbingly, I really enjoyed creating this short story!

 “I understand, Doctor.
 But right now, I really need to try something.
 I need some sleep.
-Right now, a couple of hours will be huge for me.”
+If I could get them, a couple of hours would be huge for me.”

 The doctor sighed heavily.
 He weighed the pros and cons, arriving at his decision.
 He pulled out his prescription pad.
 “Okay.
 I will prescribe you a one week course.
 Come back after that and we can review.
 I want to make sure it is right for you before I consider making it a longer term solution.”
 He scrawled out the details in an untidy script, handing it to Micah.